 - I will also admit that the perfectionist in me is attempting to make it perfect before releasing my precious to the world.
 As you well know, “perfect” is the arch enemy of “done.”

 But there will be a newsletter this year, and I would be honoured if you would consider subscribing to it when I get the link up.
 In the meantime, advice welcome.

-Update: The first issue of Wordnerdery went out today, March 22, 2013.
+Update: The first issue of Wordnerdery went out on March 22, 2013.
 Let the bells ring out and the banners fly, as the old Bugs Bunny cartoons used to say!
 Are you a subscriber yet?
 If so, thanks for reading!
 If not, you can sign up here.
 In keeping with Canada’s anti-spam laws, you can unsubscribe at any time, if you don’t care about breaking my heart.

 Lipstick red shoe by Ron White Shoes.